-The Medical Center Foundation (MCF) Raises Funds to Benefit the Community: The MCF is the fundraising arm of NGMC and raises funds to improve the health of the community.
+The Medical Center Foundation (MCF) Raises Funds to Benefit the Community:

+The MCF is the fundraising arm of NGMC and raises funds to improve the health of the community.
 The Foundation's operating expenses are supported by NGMC so that donated funds can be used to support NGMC projects and community health improvement initiatives.
 Following are items of interest to note:

-- Since 1997, over \$2.7 million has been raised for community health improvement projects through The Medical Center Open - The 2014 Medical Center Open Golf Tournament raised over \$250,000 for Center Point, which funded the establishment of an additional facility, Center Point South, to increase access to counseling, mentoring and substance abuse prevention services for students and families in need of them. - W.A.T.C.H. members have donated more than \$4 million to support the Healthy Journey Campaign since the program's inception in 2000.
+- Since 1997, more than \$2.7 million has been raised for community health improvement projects through The Medical Center Open - The 2013 Medical Center Open Golf Tournament raised more than \$217,101 for My Sister's Place, a ministry that cares for and helps homeless women and their children by funding the remodel and expansion of a newly acquired, 3,200 square-foot property to double their current capacity.

+• W.A.T.C.H. members have donated more than \$4 million to support the Healthy Journey Campaign since the program's inception in 2000.